jakemaskiewicz/smtp-trap-whitelist/README.md

 ### Your Test Setup

 In order to use this mailserver with your application, simply point your SMTP sending code to use your machine's ip address in as the host, and port 2525. (http://whatsmyip.net/ is a quick way to get your ip).
+Running the server will also tell you (in stdout) what ip the server is running at.

 ### EmailStore